 Thus, Penaluna's women, mostly in the 18th century, who I expect were independent scholars, were only going to be "derailed" by their own internal inhibitions, not by some committee refusing to grant them tenure.
 And if they worried that a publisher might refuse a manuscript from a woman, all they needed was a pseudonym, a practice not uncommon at the time.
 Jane Austen (1775-1817) at first used a pseduonym; and J.K.
 Rowling, in submitting Harry Potter manuscirpts, was still concealing her sex behind the use of initials.
 Her Cormoran Strike brooks are still published under the name "Robert Galbraith."
 Similarly, George Sand, born Amantine Lucile Aurore Dupin de Francueil (1804-1876), continued using the pseudonym, after which we still recognize her, after it was well known who she was, while flaunting male dress, whose use by her was more or less illegal at the time.

 In turn, Penaluna admits, "My intellect wasn’t shaped in the glory of transcendent questions," which seems to mean that she was herself "derailed" from the issues of perennial philosophy.
 Why was she then interested in philosophy at all?
 Are right and wrong "transcendent questions"?
 Or is there perhaps a kind of dismissive overtone in this terminology?
 I was drawn into philosophy when Mr. Cousens had us read the Apology of Socrates in high school, in the Fall of 1966.
 The "transcendent question" there was simply whether Socrates could or should say anything to preserve his own life.
-Not a consideration to dismiss if you are the one on the spot, although most academics only face being "cancelled," not death (despite some who have actually committed suicide), if they say something, that might be true or honest, to "offend" the snowflakes and ideologues in modern totalitarian "education."
+Not a consideration to dismiss if you are the one on the spot, although most academics only face being "cancelled," not death (despite some who have actually committed suicide, from the level of harassment), if they say something, that might be true or honest, to "offend" the snowflakes and ideologues in modern totalitarian "education."

 And then we see what Penaluna was derailed by: "in response to the insidious systems of oppression."
 But then, there is nothing original about that.
 If Penaluna was unable to engage perennial philosophy because of "oppression," then she has simply joined a mass of contemporary ideology, aptly called "oppression studies," which uses forms of Marxism to deconstruct rational inquiry, mathematics, liberal democracy, capitalism, and Western civilization.
 That would be Penaluna's ticket to success, with the history of philosophy only used to illustrate "race, class, gender" ideology.
 However, that does not result in "A Mind of Her Own," the title of Moland's review, but a mind simply reflecting every other au courant brain (I hesitate to call them actual "minds") in contemporary academia.

-Allegory of Philosophy, Giacinto Brandi (1621-1691), Musée du Louvre, Paris
+Allegory of Philosophy, Giacinto Brandi (1621-1691), Musée du Louvre, Paris |

 We go on from there to "a positive conception of freedom based in solidarity," but the Marxist "solidarity" buzzword tells us what we are dealing with, which is most significantly a class (or, in this case, a gender) conception of history, which is collectivist and hostile to individual existence.
+Marxist "solidarity" means conformity, with deviation punished by "cancelling" or, in Stalinist terminology, "purging."
+Regan Penaluna is more likely to enforce conformity than to find "freedom," or she might end up purged herself.

-That is what I needed to do myself, since the prevailing fads in philosophy as I went through my education seemed wholly misguided to me.
+Ignoring the clutter is what I needed to do myself, since the prevailing fads in philosophy as I went through my education seemed wholly misguided to me.
 I had no one to be in "solidarity" with, except from the past.
 Which, actually has been the experience of many in studying philosophy.
 It seems to be the experience of Penaluna herself, except that her experience focused, not on individuals because of their substantive contributions to philosophy, but just because of their sex, often with little sense of what their contribution might have been, as we will see from the evidence of Moland's own review.

 If Regan Penaluna has found an original "voice" to express in philosophy, we get no hint of it in this review.
 Instead, as a reflex of "oppression studies," which now, by the way, has exploded in a tsunami of anti-Semitism, she seems more like someone with a chip on her shoulder.
-And the question lingers, whether her "solidarity" fashionably erases individuality or not -- as I have just reviewed an essay, by a woman, which explicitly denies individual existence, and its meaning, altogether.
+And the question lingers, whether her "solidarity" fashionably erases individuality or not -- as I have just reviewed an essay, by a woman, Merve Emre, which explicitly denies individual existence, and its meaning, altogether.
 Our "voice" needs to be from some sort of Rousseauan "General Will" of class/gender, if not race, consciousness.

 On the scale of "oppression," it looks like Regan Penaluna is getting a lot more attention than the Friesian School, which makes me wonder just how "oppressed" she actually is.
 But that is one of the ironies of the modern academy, that the most "oppressed" and "victimized" turn out to be the most celebrated and even powerful.
 The Terrorist organization Ḥamās massacres 1400 Jews and openly announces its intention to kill all of them, and wipe Israel off the map, and its supporters claim that it is Israel that practices "genocide."
 Of course, that is more or less what Hitler, and Nietzsche, said too, that they were only defending us against the malice of the Jews.

 I can easily claim victimhood now just for being a "white male," especially after a hiring committee in 1986 admitted to me that they had only called me to an interview because they thought that "Kelley" was a women's name.
 But I know why the Friesian School is actually marginalized and my publications rejected.
-It is because of the predominant Nihilism of the modern academy, which celebrates proto-fascists like Nietzsche, actual Nazis like Martin Heidegger, and know-nothings like Wittgenstein, for whom philosophy properly should not even exist, having nothing positive to contribute to "ordinary langauge."
+It is because of the predominant Nihilism of the modern academy, which celebrates proto-fascists like Nietzsche, actual Nazis like Martin Heidegger, and know-nothings like Ludwig Wittgenstein, for whom philosophy properly should not even exist, having nothing positive to contribute to "ordinary langauge."

 So I suspect that Penaluna has not found a voice as an individual, or as a woman, but simply as an academic who has hopped the bandwagon of trendy ideology, which contributes little or nothing to the progress of philosophy or civilization, but quite the opposite -- even while it does contribute to what a tenure committee or philosophy journals want to see.
 Nevertheless we can consider what the rest of what Moland's review says.